30 million have sought US unemployment aid since virus hit

 As businesses across the country have shut down and laid off tens of millions of workers, the economy has sunk into a near-paralysis in just a few weeks.
 Factories, hotels, restaurants, department stores, movie theaters and many small businesses are shuttered.
 Home sales are falling.
 Households are slashing spending.
 Consumer confidence is sinking.

-With some signs that the viral outbreak may have plateaued at least in certain areas of the country, a few governors have taken tentative steps to begin reopening their economies.
-But surveys show that a large majority of Americans remain wary of returning to shopping, traveling and other normal economic activity.
-That suggests that many industries will struggle with diminished revenue for weeks or months to come and might be unable to rehire laid-off workers.

-The Economic Policy Institute has calculated that about 70% of people who have filed for unemployment benefits since the virus struck have been approved.
-Applications from the rest may still be pending, or they might have been turned down.
-Some applicants may not have earned enough money in their previous jobs to qualify for unemployment benefits.
+Applications have surged for most racial and ethnic groups, as of the end of March, according to government data.
+White Americans made up 55% of workers seeking jobless aid in March, African-Americans nearly 15%.
+Those proportions haven’t changed much recently.
+Asians, Native Americans and other racial groups made up the rest.

+Hispanic Americans made up 21% of the applicants in March.
+The government classifies Hispanics as an ethnic group, so they also overlap with whites and blacks.

-Thursday’s figures also showed that states have approved the benefit applications of nearly 18 million people.
+Thursday’s figures also showed that states have approved the jobless benefit applications of nearly 18 million people.
 This figure is much lower than the total number of people who have sought unemployment aid since the virus struck, in part because it lags behind by one week.
-And not everyone who applies for benefits manages to receive them.

-The viral outbreak “has made us accustomed and de-sensitized to previously unthinkable phenomena, but today marks a tough reality for our country and for American workers,” said Andrew Stettner, senior fellow the Century Foundation.
+Andrew Stettner, a senior fellow at the Century Foundation, estimates that that number translates into 64% of initial applications being approved as of the week ending April 18.

+But not all those 18 million have received their checks yet.
+That’s likely making it hard for many Americans to pay their bills.

+“Tomorrow is May 1st — if people don’t have their checks, I don’t know how they’re going to pay their rent or other bills coming due,” Gould said.

 Americans’ confidence in the economy and in their future incomes has plunged, a sentiment that could slow the rebound once more states and cities allow businesses to open.
-Many consumers, whose spending drives the bulk of the economy, may be slow to begin shopping, traveling and eating out.
-Some will likely remain too fearful of contracting the virus.
-And local and state officials are likely to maintain limits on the number of people who can congregate in certain places at any one time.

 Consumer confidence, as measured by the Conference Board, has plummeted to a six-year low, and its measure of how Americans regard the current economy fell by a record amount.

-Nearly a fifth of Americans expect their incomes to fall in the next six months, the Conference Board found, the worst such reading in more than seven years.
-That reinforced the belief that Americans will remain cautious in the spending for months to come.

 In the meantime, the jobless are struggling to get by and secure their unemployment benefits.